Tutorial: How to make a miniature vintage suitcase

 To make a bigger suitcase, I had to create the base from scratch.
 I reused a clean, food carboard box and cut out my pieces to make the top and bottom part of the suitcase.
 We only need five pieces in four sizes.
 I have a diagram in the video that shows the sizes and where they go.

-Here's a full list of what we'll need:
+If you want to follow along, here's a full list of what we'll need:

 - cardboard (I reused a food box.
 To make the same size I made, cut two pieces of 3 x 4.25" this will be our front and back panels, and cut strips in three sizes: widths of 1.5", 1.25" and 0.7", each long enough to go around the panels).
 You'll see in the diagram in the video where each piece goes.
 We are basically making a new box as our base.